 Child support consists of payments made by one parent to the other to support a child after divorce or on a finding of paternity.
 It can also include medical insurance payments as well as reimbursement for out-of-pocket medical.

 Each state (plus the District of Columbia) sets its own rules for the support of children.
 No two states have identical laws, although there are similarities in the rules among the states.
 Most states take into account the income of both parents, then make certain deductions.
 One parent then pays the other an “equalizing” payment.

 For information about your state, or about an issue (such as suspending driver’s licenses), you can either use the “Search” box on the upper right of this page or use the “Categories” drop-down menu below the “Search” box.

 About this Site

-The Child Support Web is an information clearinghouse.
-It is not designed to give legal advice, and what you read on The Child Support Web does not contain legal advice.
+This site is an information clearinghouse.
+It is not designed to give legal advice, and what you read on this site does not contain legal advice.
 You can obtain competent legal advice only from an attorney in your jurisdiction, after you explain your situation to that attorney.

 Texas Child Support Calculator – called CS Calc for short – the iPad/iPhone app that calculates Texas guideline child support.
 CS Calc 2016 is now available for purchase from the iTunes store and from the Android Play store.